abdeoliveira/timepatrol/README.md

 you can try to downgrade the kernel.
 If you are on Arch, try this second route since `pacman` is very good on setting things up.
 5. Exit chroot.
 Reboot.

-## Bugs

-* Pacman pre hook: the `timepatrol-pre` script relies on the fact it is the first pre hook script called by `pacman` in order to retrieve what `pacman` is doing and pass it to `timepatrol` to use as comment for pre snapshot.
-This is not optimal and I have to look into it in the future.